pythonanywhere/flask-tutorials/tutorial-1.md

 That's pretty ugly, but it has our stuff from the template -- it all worked :-)

 Let's take another checkpoint using git.
 This time, to save us from having to click around all the time, we'll open up our bash console in a new browser tab.
 Go back to your source code editor tab, right-click the PythonAnywhere logo, and select the option to open the link in a new tab.
-In the new tab, click on the "Bash console" link under "Your consoles".
+In the new tab, click on the "Bash console XXXX" link (where XXXX is some number) under "Recent consoles".
 You should now have three tabs open -- the one where you're editing your source code, the one with the bash console, and the one viewing your site.

 In the bash console, type `git status`.
 It will say something like this: